srqai/authlete-typescript-sdk-test/examples/README.md

-# authlete-test Examples
+# authlete Examples

-This directory contains example scripts demonstrating how to use the authlete-test SDK.
+This directory contains example scripts demonstrating how to use the authlete SDK.

 ## Prerequisites